Characters: Kamen Rider Gaim Beat Riders

 - It's All My Fault: Like Takatora, he blames himself for Micchy becoming a villain, thinking that he could have prevented Micchy's Face-Heel Turn if he had been perceptive.

-- The Juggernaut: Whenever he uses Watermelon Arms.
+- The Juggernaut: Whenever he uses Suika Arms.
 Not even a literal army of Inves could stop him.

 - Keeping Secrets Sucks: Kouta knows many dark secrets and Awful Truths, and they give him nothing but grief.